 One large review of 39 studies found that people who used WW for 1 year lost 2.6% more body weight than a control group (

-Similarly, another study showed that people who followed WW for 1 year lost over twice as much weight as those who received a self-help booklet and 5 minutes of general nutrition advice (
+Another study showed that people who followed WW for 1 year lost more than twice as much weight as those who received a self-help booklet and 5 minutes of general nutrition advice.

-Not only that, but they also maintained a greater amount of overall weight loss than the control group, even after 2 years (
+The WW group also maintained a greater overall weight loss than the control group, even after 2 years (

 The Dietary Approaches to Stop Hypertension (DASH) diet is an eating plan designed to help lower blood pressure levels.

-The diet encourages eating fruits, vegetables, whole grains, and lean protein sources, while red meats and foods high in added sugar or salt are limited.
+The diet encourages eating fruits, vegetables, whole grains, and lean protein sources while limiting red meats and foods high in added sugar or salt.

 Not only has the DASH diet been shown to improve heart health, but some research suggests that it may help facilitate weight loss as well (